About Baby Loss

 What is Stillbirth?

 A baby born showing no signs of life at or after 24 weeks gestation.
 5,600 babies are stillborn or die shortly after birth (neonatal deaths) every year in the UK, that’s 15 every day, over 100 every week.
 The UK has one of the worst stillbirth rates in the developed world.
-There are currently around 700,000 live births and 3,150 stillbirths per year in the UK which means around 1 in every 200 pregnancies result in stillbirth, around 9 every day.
+There are currently just under 700,000 live births and 3,100 stillbirths per year in the UK which means around 1 in every 200 pregnancies result in stillbirth, around 9 every day.